 - Cookie sheet

 - Gallon-sized plastic zip top bag

-Pine cones can be purchased at most craft stores but we think it’s more fun to forage for them.
-There is more than one variety and you can choose whatever size and shape you want—plus, they’re free!
+Pine cones can be purchased at most craft stores, but you can forage for them.
+There is more than one variety, and you can choose whatever size and shape you want—plus, they’re free!

 There are two different methods for applying the scent.
 You can use a spray bottle for a faster process, or, if you have more time to spare, you can apply the oils directly to the pine cones, which will need to sit for about a week.
-We chose to apply the oils directly to the pine cones for our project.
+This project has you applying the oils directly to the pine cones.

 Prep Your Cones